Sermons

 1 October 2017

 There is not much doubt that the church has little to no authority in today’s modern world.
 In Luther’s time the church was very powerful.
-The Pope was a person with great authority not only in the church but also in the world.
-Luther actually challenged the worldly power of the church when he taught… Read more
+The Pope was a person… Read more

 Is God Unfair?